Peterka Ondřej

 WHAT IS A REPORT ON BREACH?

-A report on breach is the written communication of any information about breaches of certain Bulgarian and European Union legal acts that has been submitted in accordance with the Act and this procedure, including reasonable suspicions of actual or potential breaches that have been committed or are likely to be committed in the Company, as well as attempts to conceal such breach.
+A report on breach is the communication (oral or in writing) of any information about breaches of certain Bulgarian and European Union legal acts that has been submitted in accordance with the Act and this procedure, including reasonable suspicions of actual or potential breaches that have been committed or are likely to be committed in the Company, as well as attempts to conceal such breach.

 FOR WHAT KIND OF BREACHES CAN YOU SUBMIT A REPORT?